project-cemetery/create-soda-app/README.md

 ### default

-Basic template with preconfigured TypeScript build, docker container and convinient developer enviroment.
+Basic template with preconfigured TypeScript build, Docker container and convinient developer enviroment.

 ### other templates